Ambulance Operators Association of Nova Scotia: Early history

 Donahoe was not receptive to either request, but Dr. Tom McKeough (then Minister of Municipal Affairs) accepted something had to be done.
 The Department of Municipal Affairs thus provided $300,000 for an ambulance subsidy.

 In June 1971, due to public apathy and lack of government funding, AOANS voted to withdraw services.
 After the strike, additional funding was subsequently provided with the intent to increase the standard of ambulance services.

-From that point until the early 1990s, different branches of the Nova Scotia provincial government administered an agreement between the AOANS and themselves.